-The bit named TXEN is the Transmitter Enable Bit.
+The TXEN bit is the Transmitter Enable Bit.
 When this bit is equal to "0", the transmitter will be disabled with any pending data transmissions being aborted.
 In addition the buffers will be reset.
-In this situation the TX pin will be used as an I/O or other pin-shared functional pin.
+In this situation the TX pin will be other pin-shared functional pin.
 If the TXEN bit is equal to "1" and the UARTEN bit is also equal to 1, the transmitter will be enabled and the TX pin will be controlled by the UART.
 Clearing the TXEN bit during a transmission will cause the data transmission to be aborted and will reset the transmitter.
-If this situation occurs, the TX pin will be used as an I/O or other pin-shared functional pin.
+If this situation occurs, the TX pin will be other pin-shared functional pin.